-- The LIOB recommends the State Legislature pursue legislation to: - O Direct the CPUC to evaluate how CalSAWS can potentially be utilized to provide a one-stop user experience that integrates application enrollment for CPUC and CHHS programs. - O Direct the CPUC to evaluate and identify a means for utilizing tax filing records maintained by the California Franchise Tax Board to verify the income eligibility of customers applying for ESA, CARE, FERA, Lifeline, and any other CPUC-regulated low-income energy assistance program.

-• Where CPUC efforts in developing the CAS platform19 doesn't already implement recommendations from the UAS Working Group, LIOB supports the UAS Working Group's recommendations report.
+- The LIOB recommends the State Legislature pursue legislation to: - Direct the CPUC and the California Office of Systems Integration (OSI) to evaluate how CalSAWS can potentially be utilized to provide a one-stop user experience that integrates application enrollment for CPUC and CHHS programs. - Direct the CPUC and the California Franchise Tax Board to evaluate and identify a means for utilizing tax filing records maintained by the California Franchise Tax Board to verify the income eligibility of customers applying for ESA, CARE, FERA, Lifeline, and any other CPUC-regulated low-income energy assistance program. - Where CPUC efforts in developing the CAS platform27 doesn't already implement recommendations from the UAS Working Group, LIOB supports the UAS Working Group's recommendations report.